OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ### Technical Questions

 - What importance does security have in an operating system?
-How do security failures contribute to reduced security How can security goals be acheived?
+How do security failures contribute to reduced security How can security goals be achieved?
 What mechanisms support general security policies in an operating system?

 ### Next Steps
 - *Intro Security* chapters in [OSTEP](https://pages.cs.wisc.edu/~remzi/OSTEP/security-intro.pdf)